The Life I've Lived

 Living and camping in comfort.
 Roadtrek (van) and Cameo

 I share personal updates, photos, and videos with trusted friends and family on Facebook.
-(There are nearly eight thousand photos, documents, and videos on Flickr and numerous videos on YouTube here and here.)
+(There are over eight thousand photos, documents, and videos on Flickr and numerous videos on YouTube here and here.)

 Schools ('60s - '70s)